-- 10.4 At Red Balloon Norwich we use a range of selection techniques to identify the most suitable person for the post.
-Structured questions are agreed by the interview panel and any potential areas of concern are explored to determine the applicant's suitability to work with children. - 10.5 We will undertake Disclosure and Barring Service checks and other preemployment checks as outlined in 'Keeping Children Safe in Education' to ensure we are recruiting and selecting the most suitable people to work with our children. - 10.6 We will maintain a Single Central Record (SCR) of all safer recruitment checks carried out in line with statutory requirements.
-A senior member of staff will check the SCR regularly to ensure that it meets statutory requirements. - 10.7 At Red Balloon Norwich we recognise that safer recruitment is not just about carrying out the right DBS checks and is not limited to recruitment procedures.
+10.4 At RBET- Norfolk we use a range of selection techniques to identify the most suitable person for the post.
+Structured questions are agreed by the interview panel and any potential areas of concern are explored to determine the applicant's suitability to work with children.

+10.5 We will undertake Disclosure and Barring Service checks and other preemployment checks as outlined in 'Keeping Children Safe in Education' to ensure we are recruiting and selecting the most suitable people to work with our children.

+10.6 We will maintain a Single Central Record (SCR) of all safer recruitment checks carried out in line with statutory requirements.
+A senior member of staff will check the SCR regularly to ensure that it meets statutory requirements.

+10.7 At RBET- Norfolk we recognise that safer recruitment is not just about carrying out the right DBS checks and is not limited to recruitment procedures.
 Therefore, we understand the importance of continuous vigilance, maintaining an environment that deters and prevents abuse and challenges inappropriate behaviour.
-Further information about all of these processes can be found in our Recruitment and Selection policy. - 10.8 Social Media check at Red Balloon Norwich also inform safer recruitment checks
+Further information about all of these processes can be found in our Recruitment and Selection policy.

-11. SAFER WORKING PRACTICE
+11. Safer Working Practice

-- 11.1 All adults who come into contact with our children have a duty of care to safeguard and promote their welfare.
-There is a legal duty placed upon us to ensure that all adults who work with or on behalf of our children are competent, confident, and safe to do so. - 11.2 All staff will be provided with a copy of our school's code of conduct at induction.
-They will be expected to know our school's Code of Conduct and policy for positive handling and carry out their duties in accordance with this advice.
+11.1 All adults who come into contact with our children have a duty of care to safeguard and promote their welfare.
+There is a legal duty placed upon us to ensure that all adults who work with or on behalf of our children are competent, confident and safe to do so.

+11.2 All staff will be provided with a copy of the Centre's Code of Conduct at induction.
+They will be expected to know the Centre's]policy for positive handling and carry out their duties in accordance with this advice.
 There will be occasions when some form of physical contact is inevitable, for example if a child has an accident or is hurt or is in a situation of danger to themselves or others around them.
 However, at all times the agreed policy for safe restraint must be adhered to.
-A list of staff that have accessed Norfolk Steps training will be kept by the Head of Centre. - 11.3 If staff, visitors, volunteers, or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
-They will be expected to inform another member of staff of their whereabouts in school, who they are with and for how long.
-Doors, ideally, should have a clear glass panel in them and be left open. - 11.4 Guidance about acceptable conduct and safe practice will be given to all staff and volunteers during induction.
+A list of staff that have accessed Norfolk Steps training will be kept by the Headteacher.

+11.3 If staff, visitors, volunteers or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
+They will be expected to inform another member of staff of their whereabouts in Centre, who they are with and for how long.
+Doors, ideally, should have a clear glass panel in them and be left open.

+11.4 Guidance about acceptable conduct and safe practice will be given to all staff and volunteers during induction.
 These are sensible steps that every adult should take in their daily professional conduct with children.
-This advice can be found in 'Guidance for Safer Working Practices for Adults who work with Children and Young People in Education Settings' (February 2022).
+This advice can be found in 'Guidance for Safer Working Practices for Adults who work with Students in Education Settings' (February 2022).
 All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action.

-11. MANAGING ALLEGATIONS AGAINST STAFF & VOLUNTEERS
+12. Managing Allegations against Staff and Volunteers